Choices at Post 16

 A key part of T Levels is the Industry Placement which must be a minimum of 315 hours (roughly 45 days) over 2 years.This level of work experience means students will develop the workplace skills that employers are looking for and also gain a clear idea about their future career.

-Traineeships include a high quality work placement of at least 70 hours with an employer at their premises.
+Internships include a high quality work placement of at least six months with an employer at their premises.

 Vocational & Technical Qualifications (including BTECs)